Merit provides industry-leading benefits, quality education, and unwavering advocacy to meet the needs of our members.

 Approximately every six weeks, the Board of Directors meets to discuss the business matters of the Association.
 In June, an Annual General Meeting is held, which all members are invited to.
 During this assembly, audited financial statements and an overview of the Association’s previous year of activities are presented, giving members a transparent look into the Association’s activities.

-Malcolm D. Kirkland President
+Malcolm D. Kirkland President/CEO

 Randy Martin Chief Financial Officer

-Line Porfon VP, External Relations
+Line Porfon Chief External Relations Officer

 Rainer Semler VP, Merit Benefits